Offshore vs onshore: Advantages and disadvantages

 Communication

-Communication, as they say, is a two-way street.
-Team members (whether onshore or offshore) should feel that they can voice out any questions and concerns to their team managers and other teammates.
+Whether engaged in onshore customer support services or offshore operations, team members should feel that they can voice any questions and concerns to their team managers and other teammates.

-The same goes for team managers, they shouldn’t feel encumbered by unruly teammates that can’t take constructive criticism, especially regarding work.
+The same goes for team managers; they shouldn’t feel burdened by unruly teammates who can’t take constructive criticism, especially regarding work.

 Staff recognition